Jet momentum reconstruction in the QGP background with machine learning: Background Subtraction Methods

 \subsection{Area-based Method}

+Two conventional background subtraction methods and a ML method will be used for a comparative study.
 The Area-based method~\cite{Cacciari:2011ma,Abelev:2013kqa} is a widely adopted approach for jet momentum reconstruction, which is effective in mitigating impact of the background noise, such as contributions from underlying events in high-energy collisions.
 It first estimates the density of the background as the median value of transverse momentum densities of clusters reconstructed using the $k_\mathrm{T}$ algorithm~\cite{Catani:1993hr,Ellis:1993tq}, with a few (two in this work) hardest clusters excluded:

 where $p_{\mathrm{T}, i}$ is the $p_\mathrm{T}$ of the $i$-th cluster, and $A_i$ is its area given by the ghost particle method.
 With this background density, the $p_\mathrm{T}$ of an anti-$k_\mathrm{T}$ jet is then given by